EpicOrange/riichi_advanced/documentation/documentation.md

 All of the above is to calculate the basic score of a hand, displayed when the hand wins.
 How are payouts calculated?

 In event of a win-by-discard, the discarder pays the score multiplied by `"discarder_multiplier"`, which defaults to `1`.
 Non-discarders pay the score multiplied by `"non_discarder_multiplier"`, which defaults to `0`.

-Otherwise the win is by self-draw.
-Then every player pays the winner the score multiplied by `"draw_multiplier"`, which defaults to `1`.
+Otherwise, the win is by self-draw.
+Then every player pays the winner the score multiplied by `"self_draw_multiplier"`, which defaults to `1`.
+If the dealer is paying or being paid, their payment is multiplied by `"dealer_self_draw_multiplier"`, which defaults to `1`.

-You may also have optional keys `"discarder_penalty"`, `"non_discarder_penalty"`, `"draw_penalty"` which add a fixed amount to their respective payments (after the multiplication).
+You may also have optional keys `"discarder_penalty"`, `"non_discarder_penalty"`, `"self_draw_penalty"` which add a fixed amount to their respective payments (after the multiplication).
 For example, in MCR all players pay the winner 8 points regardless of the score, so all of these would be set to `8`.

 If there is a `"split_oya_ko_payment"` key set to `true`, then self-draw wins are processed differently.
 Specifically, it splits the score X into Y=X/4 (if winner is non-dealer) or Y=X/3 (if the winner is dealer).
 The dealer is paid 2Y points rounded up to the nearest `"han_fu_rounding_factor"`, and all non-dealers are paid Y points rounded up to the nearest `"han_fu_rounding_factor"`.